viamrobotics/docs/docs/components/input-controller/_index.md

 Most robots with an input controller need at least the following hardware:

-- A device that turns human input into electronic signals.
+- A power supply cable or batteries.
-- A component that you can direct the input to control the position of, like an [arm](/components/arm/) or [motor](/components/motor).
+- (Optional) A component that you can direct the input to control the position of, like an [arm](/components/arm/) or [motor](/components/motor).
 See those pages for additional required hardware and configuration.
-- A power supply or batteries.

 ## Configuration